Contact Dr. Jessica Krant

 Non-invasive treatments for sagging skin

 Non-invasive treatments for sagging skin involve devices that utilize either mechanical or biochemical pathways to first cause collagen contraction and destruction, which then leads to collagen remodeling.
 (J Clin Aesthet Dermatol.
 2010) The results of collagen remodeling is tissue tightening and improvement of the sagging skin.
 Below are two examples of non-invasive treatment options for sagging skin.
+Dr. Krant does not perform these treatments at this time, but can refer you to colleagues who do, if you decide together that these devices will be a good idea for you.

 Thermagethermage

 Thermage® is an FDA-approved and clinically-proven treatment that utilizes monopolar radiofrequency energy to penetrate deep into the skin’s dermis and subcutaneous tissue, delivering an electrical current that creates heat through the inherent electrical resistance of the skin cells.
 The heat denatures collagen molecules by breaking hydrogen bonds in its chains, resulting in collagen thickening and remodeling.
-Thermage results in tighter looking skin immediately, with little to no downtime afterwards.
+Thermage results in tighter-looking skin immediately, with little to no downtime afterwards.
 The result is a smoother, sleeker, and younger-looking version of yourself.

 Ultherapy